kingzamzon/docs/docs/sdk/access-control/encryption.md

 To encrypt something with Lit, you’ll need to follow these steps:

-1. Obtain a `sessionSigs` to authenticate with Lit nodes and create an access control condition.
+1. Create an access control condition.
 2. Encrypt the static content (string, file, zip, etc...) using `LitJsSdk.encryptString` to get the `ciphertext` and `dataToEncryptHash`.
 3. Finally, store the `ciphertext`, `dataToEncryptHash` and other metadata (`accessControlConditions` or other conditions such as`evmContractConditions`) and `chain` using your storage provider of choice.